Animals

 Dreaming About Animal Aggression: Meaning, Psychology & Symbolism

-Dreams of animal aggression may reflect inner conflicts or unresolved emotions.
+Dreams of animal aggression can reflect inner conflict or unaddressed emotions seeking attention.

 Written by: DreamMeaning Editorial Team